Siminic87/interactive-frontend-milestone-final/README.md

 - Website Selector - allows users to select one or multiple websites for which they want to review data.
 - Data Table – Allows users to see if their websites are online (“Response Code”) and how spammy they are considered to be in the eyes of search engines (“Spam Score”).
 - Charts – Show users a number of visualisations concerning the most important statistics for SEO (“Page Authority”, “Domain Authority”, “Spam Score”, “Links”, “Equity Links”, “MOZ Rank”).
 All charts are ordered and coloured in such a way that each website has the same colour and appears in the same order across all charts.
-- Chart Descriptions – Each chart has a description underneath it explaining the respective metric that is displayed for the pages.
+- Chart Headings & Descriptions – Each chart has a heading above it and description underneath it, highlighting and explaining the respective metric that is displayed for the pages.

 All features are fully responsive on mobile devices (incl. tablets and smartphones).